Pangu Plaza: Rating and further information

 The “tail” building of Pangu Plaza "Pangu 7 Star Hotel" is one of the world's only two 7-star hotels.
-The hotel is named "Pangu 7 Star Hotel Beijing" in spite of the fact that no traditional organization or formal body awards or recognizes any rating over "five-star deluxe", and in spite of the fact that customarily a hotel does not award itself stars.
-In the time-honored, international hotel rating tradition, 5 is the maximum number of stars awarded.
+The hotel is named "Pangu 7 Star Hotel Beijing" even though no traditional organisation or formal body awards or recognises any rating over "five-star deluxe", and despite that customarily a hotel does not award itself stars.
+Traditionally, hotel rating have a maximum of 5 stars.
 The Pangu 7 Star Hotel is considered to be the top luxury hotel in Beijing.
 Bill Gates, the founder of Microsoft Corp., stayed at the hotel during the Beijing Olympics.

 Chinese authorities seized ownership of the tallest building of Pangu Plaza in 2016 and auctioned it for nearly 5.19 billion yuan.
 This building also houses the headquarters of IBM's China division.

 Demolition of the Dragon Head

-In 2022, the famous "dragon head" of the primary tower was demolished and replaced with a simpler rectangular crown.
+In 2022, the "dragon head" of the primary tower was demolished and replaced with a simpler rectangular crown.